benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - Ok, this last one is probably my favorite
+  - So listen in carefully
 - Let's say one of our props is a function
   * Typically these are callback functions that are called after a user event
   * Here ours is called `onChange`
 - With React prop types, all we get is `PropTypes.func` for functions
+  - And we can use `.isRequired` if we're really diligent
 - There's nothing that tells the consumer of the component...
   * What parameters the function will pass when called
   * Or if it expects anything returned